 Chuck roast is cut from the cow's shoulder.
 It is a heavily exercised muscle, which gives the beef good flavor but it also makes it tough.
-Chuck is often ground for hamburger because of its high ratio of fat to meat (20% fat to 80% meat is considered the best for a hamburger).
+Chuck is often ground for hamburger because of its high ratio of fat to meat (20 percent fat to 80 percent meat is considered the best for a hamburger).
 Chuck is used for a pot roast or, when cubed, stew, because the connective tissue melts as the chuck braises and self-bastes the beef, making it very tender.
 Other roasts cut from the chuck are Boston Cut and English Roast or Cross Cut.

 Eye of Round Roast

 The economical eye of round roast is cut from the rear leg of the beef steer or heifer.
 It is similar in appearance to the tenderloin, but because it is cut from a well-exercised muscle, the eye of round is lean and tough.
 Eye of round can be cooked with high-heat searing and slow roasting, braising, simmering or poaching.
 However, because it is very flavorful, it can also be cooked as roast beef.
 Like with other tough cuts, the eye of round should always be thinly sliced against the grain.

 A rib roast is cut from the rib section between the shoulder and the short loin (behind the ribs).
 The three most common rib roasts are Standing Rib Roast, Rolled Rib Roast and Rib-Eye Roast.

 - The Standing Rib Roast is cut with at least three ribs and up to seven ribs and roasted propped upright on its ribs, which allows the meat to be self-basted as the roast's top layer of fat melts.
 Standing Rib Roast is often referred to incorrectly as Prime Rib Roast.
 The majority of USDA Prime is bought by hotels and meat distributors, so carefully examine the label to make sure you're buying true prime.